Thor Bishopric

-Thor Bishopric (born 1965) is a Canadian actor, voice actor, and writer.
+Thor Bishopric is a Canadian actor and writer.
 He is a prominent member of ACTRA.

 Bishopric has performed roles in television and film, and provided his voice for animated and puppet productions and several films for The National Film Board of Canada.
 He was also a writer on several shows and has worked as a voice director on several others.

 Bishopric served as National President of ACTRA from 1999 to 2005.

 Early life

 Bishopric was born in Montreal to Shirley JoAnn Bishopric (née Blöndal), a model and interior designer of Icelandic descent, and John Grenfell (né Bishopric), who was a radio announcer at the local Canadian Broadcasting Corporation radio station.

 He is the younger brother of the late actress and voice actress Kirsten who was best known for voicing Zoycite, Emerald, Kaorinite, Telulu, and Badiyanu in the original English adaptation of Sailor Moon.